instructor-ai/instructor/docs/prompting/zero_shot/style_prompting.md

     messages=[
         {
             "role": "user",
-            "content": "Write an email addressed to Mr. John Smith from Jane Doe. \
+            "content": """Write an email addressed to Mr. John Smith from Jane Doe.
-            The email should be formal and the message should be polite\
-            and respectful.
-The topic of the email is to invite Mr Smith\
-            to a business meeting on July 15, 2024 at 10:00 AM in Room 123.",  # (!) !
+            The email should be formal and the message should be polite and respectful.
+The topic of the email is to invite Mr Smith to a business meeting on July 15, 2024 at 10:00 AM in Room 123.""",  # (!) !
         }
     ],
     response_model=Email,